JuliaCN/julia_zh_cn/manual/strings.rst

-It is good practice to use such special versions in comparisons (particularly, the trailing ``-`` should always be used on upper bounds unless there's a good reason not to), but they must not be used as the actual version number of anything, as they are illegal in the semantic versioning scheme.
+It is good practice to use such special versions in comparisons (particularly, the trailing ``-`` should always be used on upper bounds unless there's a good reason not to), but they must not be used as the actual version number of anything, as they are invalid in the semantic versioning scheme.

-Besides being used for the ``VERSION`` constant, ``VersionNumber`` objects are widely used in the ``Pkg`` module, to specify packages versions and their dependencies.
+Besides being used for the :const:`VERSION` constant, :obj:`VersionNumber` objects are widely used in the :mod:`Pkg <Base.Pkg>` module, to specify packages versions and their dependencies.